Hsien-Ming-Ku/SWUFE-Math/README.md

 !!!!
 So please also ensure that the source for academic research only, not used for any commercial purposes.

 !!!
 I put them here just for the convenience of my research program.

+% Good news:
+Dear everyone, recently I plan to post some frequently-used test matrices in my repositories.
+I will devide them into "Non-Hermitian matrices", "Complex symmetric matrices", "Hermitian matrices", "Structured matrices" and "dense matrices".
+Then a User's guide will be given and updated.